wikimedia/wikimedia-fundraising-dev/README.md

 After installing, check that the `docker-pkg` executable is in your `PATH`.
 If it's not, you may need to add `~/.local/bin/` to your `PATH`.

-Clone the dev-images repository and check out the gerrit change with the setup for the fundraising-dev images:
+Clone the dev-images repository and check out the gerrit changes with the setup for the fundraising-dev images:

     git clone "ssh://${GIT_REVIEW_USER}@gerrit.wikimedia.org:29418/releng/dev-images" && \
         scp -p -P 29418 ${GIT_REVIEW_USER}@gerrit.wikimedia.org:hooks/commit-msg \
         "dev-images/.git/hooks/"
     cd dev-images
-    git review -d 632173
+    git review -d 635361

-You should then be able to build the image used for payments wiki, as follows (from the dev-images directory):
+You should then be able to build the images for payments and the centralized logger, as follows (from the dev-images directory):

     docker-pkg -c dockerfiles/config.yaml build --no-pull \
         --select 'docker-registry.wikimedia.org/dev/fundraising*:*' dockerfiles/

+    docker-pkg -c dockerfiles/config.yaml build --no-pull \
+        --select 'docker-registry.wikimedia.org/dev/buster-rsyslog*:*' dockerfiles/

-Command to check that the new image was created:
+Command to check that the new images were created:

     docker image ls

-If there's an image appears in the list with no repository or tag, it means the image creation failed.
+If there's an image appears in the list with no repository or tag, it means an image creation failed.
 Check docker-pkg-build.log for details.

+If you update the unmerged Gerrit changes and wish to rebuild an image, you may need to remove the previous build manually:

+    docker image rm {image id} -f

+(You can find the image id using `docker image ls`.)

 Once the [fundraising config](https://gerrit.wikimedia.org/r/c/releng/dev-images/+/632173) has been merged into the dev-images code repository, and the image has been uploaded to the Docker image repository,